Go directly to product information

 General advice

-• store cloves in a dark, dry and cool place
+• Store cloves in a dark, dry, and cool place.

 Save:

-• save your cloves in closed packaging
+• save your cloves in sealed packaging

 • preferably store in a dark, dry and cool place